react-native-camera/react-native-camera/docs/RNCamera.md

 ### `onCameraReady`

 Function to be called when native code emit onCameraReady event, when camera is ready.
+This event will also fire when changing cameras (by `type` or `cameraId`).

 ### `onMountError`